svylabs/stablebase/WHITEPAPER.md

 # Supported Collateral

-- **Exclusive Asset:** The protocol exclusively supports Ethereum (ETH) as collateral.
+- **Exclusive Asset:** The protocol exclusively supports Bitcoin or other native assets of the blockchain(eg: ETH) as collateral.
-- **Rationale:** ETH's liquidity and market acceptance make it a robust choice for collateralization.

 # Conclusion